Tanto Tempo

 Tanto Tempo (lit.
 "So Much Time") is an album by Brazilian bossa nova singer Bebel Gilberto.
 Tanto Tempo was produced by Serbian producer Suba and co-produced by Béco Dranoff for the Ziriguiboom imprint of Crammed Discs.
-Suba died from smoke inhalation while saving the newly recorded album from a studio fire.
+Allegedly, Suba died from smoke inhalation while saving the newly recorded album from a studio fire.
 The album was included in the book 1001 Albums You Must Hear Before You Die.

 Brazilian electronic artist Amon Tobin's "Nova", from the album Permutation, is the backing track of "Samba da Benção".